chrisjsherm/netlify-cms-github-oauth-provider/README.md

 Basic instructions for pushing to heroku are available in the [original blog post](http://www.vxk.cz/tips/2017/05/18/netlify-cms/).

 ### Locally

 You can run the instance like so:

 ```bash
 npm start
 ```

+To integrate with GitHub locally, you will need to change the NODE_ENV to `development` and configure a certificate and key at `./key.pem` and `./cert.pem` (root directory of the app), respectively.

 Or with commandline provided variables like so:

 ```bash
 PORT=3111 NODE_ENV=production ORIGIN=www.my_organisation.com OAUTH_CLIENT_ID=...
 OAUTH_CLIENT_SECRET=... npm start
 ```

 If running behind reverse-proxy (e.g. nginx), the `/auth` and `/callback` paths need to be proxied, e.g. like so:

 ```nginx
  location /auth {
     proxy_pass http://127.0.0.1:3111;